gorev/blog/docs/posts/cooking/quiche.md

 ### Prepare the Egg Mixture

-I recommend letting the eggs and cream come to room temperature before mixing for a smoother consistency.
+I recommend letting the eggs and cream come closer to room temperature before mixing them.

 1. Beat the eggs in a bowl and season with salt.
 2. Add the cream and whisk until fully combined.